ShaikhahMaasher/vim-classes/beginner.md

 	B - Backward to the next beginning of a WORD e - Forward to the next end of word
 	E - Forward to the next end of WORD
+	0 - Move to the zeroth character of the line
+	^ - Move to the first non-blank character of the line
+	$ - Move to the last character of the line

+	gg - Go to the top of file
+	G - Go to the end of file
+	gg v G - Select all file (cmd+a)

 Slightly less basic: fFtT
 All follow [(n)um]<verb><n(o)un> syntax